atelierspierrot/internationalization/README.md

         "atelierspierrot/internationalization": "dev-master"
     }

-The namespace will be automatically added to the project Composer autoloader.
+The namespace will be automatically added to the project Composer's *autoloader*.

 ## Usage